GOTO-OBS/gtecs-obs/README.md

 ### Setting up the database

 You'll need to make sure PostgreSQL is installed and configured before setting up the database.
-The config file contains parameters for the user and password to use when interacting with the database, make sure you create this user with rights first (e.g. `sudo -u postgres createuser -edP goto`). (a useful hint from https://stackoverflow.com/a/26735105:  edit `/etc/postgresql/12/main/pg_hba.conf` to change `local all all peer` to ` local all all md5` to remove the annoying user bits, then restart `sudo service postgresql restart`)
+The config file contains parameters for the user and password to use when interacting with the database, make sure you create this user with rights first (e.g. `sudo -u postgres createuser -edP gtecs`) (a useful hint from https://stackoverflow.com/a/26735105:  edit `/etc/postgresql/12/main/pg_hba.conf` to change `local all all peer` to ` local all all md5` to remove the annoying user bits, then restart `sudo service postgresql restart`).

+Then you can create the database with `createdb -O gtecs gtecs`, or just log into PostgreSQL as the `gtecs` user and run `CREATE DATABASE gtecs;`.

+Database migrations are handled using Alembic, which should be installed as part of the package.
+To create the initial database schema, run:

+    alembic upgrade head

-Once the user is created run the `setup_obsdb` script to create a blank database with all the required tables.
-Note you can use the `-d/--add-defaults` option to add in definitions for the basic GOTO telescopes, otherwise the database will be entirely empty.
+Once the database is created run the `setup_obsdb` script with the `-d/--add-defaults` option to add in definitions for the basic GOTO telescopes, otherwise the database will be entirely empty.

 ### Configuration